 Oct.
 16-18: Centennial of Missouri League of Women Voters

 Nov.
 13: Centennial of St. Louis League

 Feb.
-14: The national League of Women Voters was formally organized in Chicago on Feb.
-14, 1920.
+14: The national League of Women Voters was formally organized in Chicago.
 Carrie Chapman Catt described the purpose of the new organization: “The League of Women Voters is not to dissolve any present organization but to unite all existing organizations of women who believe in its principles.”